 You finally have your log cabin kit just the way you want it.
-Don’t let moisture, mold and mildew damage your investment.
+So, don’t let moisture, mold and mildew damage your investment.
 The first place to start moisture, mold and mildew prevention is the bathroom.
 By their nature, bathrooms are full of moisture which can lead to mold and mildew.
 Long hot showers, flushing toilets, and leaky faucets are just a few culprits.
-If you can’t talk your family into taking shorter, cooler showers with low flow shower heads (because everyone loves brief cold showers with low water pressure!), try some of the following approaches:
+However, if you can’t talk your family into taking shorter, cooler showers with low flow shower heads (because everyone loves brief cold showers with low water pressure!), try some of the following approaches:

 Don’t even think about putting carpet in the bathroom!
 Since it doesn’t dry easily, you’re inviting mold and mildew.
 If you like the feel of carpet under your feet, purchase area rugs or bath mats that can be washed and dried regularly.
 Air them out between uses.